Key takeaways

 A key distinction under eIDAS is between intent-based and trust-backed signatures.
 Intent-based signatures focus on whether someone meant to sign.
 Trust-backed signatures add identity verification, document integrity checks, and auditability.

 This is why eIDAS matters even if your company is headquartered outside the EU.
-If your contracts involve EU parties, eIDAS influences how those agreements are validated, enforced, and trusted in 2026 and beyond.
+If your contracts involve EU parties, eIDAS influences how those agreements are validated, enforced, and trusted — and that influence only grows from here.

 Both eIDAS and the US ESIGN Act make electronic contracts legally valid.
 To understand the difference, it helps to first ask what the ESIGN Act actually governs.